y14e/focusable-element-js/README.md

 TS snippet for detecting and getting focusable element(s).

 > [!NOTE]
-> The `<fieldset>` element has non-trivial focus behavior.
+> The `<fieldset>` element has some tricky specs, so we need to refactor the logic around it.
->
-> A disabled `<fieldset>` makes its descendant form controls unfocusable, except those within the first `<legend>`.
-However, non-form elements are not automatically disabled and may remain focusable (e.g. via `tabindex`).
->
-> This utility does not fully account for these edge cases yet and may return incorrect results in such scenarios.

 ## Usage